danascript/bookie/Readme.md

 # bookie

-An open source project to gather cpding-related books.
+An open source project to gather coding-related books.